 Durostorum was established as a Roman legionary camp on the site of an earlier Thracian settlement and was an important port of Moesia.
-After Trajan’s victories over the Dacians, Durostorum became the fortress of the Eleventh Legion where the troops would remain for several hundred years.
-Today, the territory of the legionary camp lie under the modern town of Silistra but excavations started in the 1970s have allowed the localisation of the castrum in the southeastern part of the city.
-The vicus was also located, standing at about 2 km eastwards of the castrum, near to the modern village of Ostrov in Romania.
+After Trajan’s victories over the Dacians, Durostorum became the fortress of the Eleventh Legion, where the troops would remain for several hundred years.
+Today, the territory of the legionary camp lies under the modern town of Silistra, but excavations started in the 1970s have allowed the localisation of the castrum in the southeastern part of the city.
+The vicus was also located, standing about 2 km eastwards of the castrum, near the modern village of Ostrov in Romania.

 Approximately 115 Roman miles to the west of Durostorum stood the camp of the First Italic Legion at Novae.
-Novae was home to the very first attested legionary deployment in Moesia where the Legio VIII Augusta had its headquarters from 46 AD to 69 AD.
-In the aftermath of the year of the four emperors, the Eighth Legion left for the Rhine region and the base at Novae was handed over to legio I Italica which subsequently stayed in Novae until the end of the Roman period.
+Novae was home to the very first attested legionary deployment in Moesia, where the Legio VIII Augusta had its headquarters from AD 46 to AD 69.
+In the aftermath of the year of the four emperors, the Eighth Legion left for the Rhine region, and the base at Novae was handed over to legio I Italica, which subsequently stayed in Novae until the end of the Roman period.
 Like the other Danubian legions, the First served in the Dacian campaigns of Domitian and Trajan.
-Building activities seem to have been an area of expertise for the legion and we know from an inscription that in 125 AD soldiers from the First Italic Legion would be sent by Hadrian to supervise some unknown building works in Delphi.
+Building activities seem to have been an area of expertise for the legion, and we know from an inscription that in AD 125, soldiers from the First Italic Legion would be sent by Hadrian to supervise some unknown building works in Delphi.

 Continuing marching west along the Danube and still within the province of Moesia Inferior, Hadrian might have stopped at Ulpia Oescus (modern-day Gigen in Bulgaria).
-The emperor knew the place well from his service as military tribune in 96-97 AD in Legio V Macedonica.
-Oescus was a main military point along the limes but at the time of Hadrian’s presumed visit in spring 118 AD, the Fifth Legion had its base at Troesmis.
+The emperor knew the place well from his service as a military tribune in AD 96-97 in Legio V Macedonica.
+Oescus was a main military point along the limes, but at the time of Hadrian’s presumed visit in spring AD 118, the Fifth Legion had its base at Troesmis.
 The early military camp of the 1st and 2nd centuries was later built over and is located precisely under the ruins of the colony built over the subsequent century.

-Hadrian then crossed into Moesia Superior and another possible stopover might have been Ratiaria (near Vidin in Bulgaria).
+Hadrian then crossed into Moesia Superior, and another possible stopover might have been Ratiaria (near Vidin in Bulgaria).
 Ratiaria was established in the 1st century AD as a military encampment and a civilian settlement which grew around it.
-Its fortress located along the Danubian Limes on a high terrace made it a key legionary station.
-During the reign of Vespasian, it was the headquarters of the Classis Flavia Moesica, the Lower Danube fleet which controlled the frontier from the Iron Gates to the Northwest Black Sea as far as the Crimean (Taurica) Peninsula.
-The legion IV Flavia Felix was based Ratiaria at least until the conquest of Dacia (101-106 AD).
-After 106 AD, Trajan withdrew the legions and raised its status to a colony under the name Colonia Ulpia Traiana Ratiaria.
+Its fortress, located along the Danubian Limes on a high terrace, made it a key legionary station.
+During the reign of Vespasian, it was the headquarters of the Classis Flavia Moesica, the Lower Danube fleet that controlled the frontier from the Iron Gates to the Northwest Black Sea as far as the Crimean (Taurica) Peninsula.
+The legion IV Flavia Felix was based in Ratiaria at least until the conquest of Dacia (AD 101-106).
+After 106, Trajan withdrew the legions and raised its status to a colony under the name Colonia Ulpia Traiana Ratiaria.

 The next three days’ march brought Hadrian to Trajan’s bridge over the Danube, linking the fortress of Pontes in Moesia Superior with the fortress of Drobeta in Dacia.
-The superstructure, designed by Apollodorus of Damascus (who would later be exiled and executed by Hadrian for mocking the emperor’s artistic talents) and built between 103 and 105 AD, allowed the crossing of Roman troops over the river.
+The superstructure, designed by Apollodorus of Damascus (who would later be exiled and executed by Hadrian for mocking the emperor’s artistic talents) and built between AD 103 and 105, allowed the crossing of Roman troops over the river.
 According to Dio Cassius, Hadrian ordered the demolition of its upper structure to prevent barbarian incursions into Moesia.
-This would, however, be a temporary measure as two centuries later, in 328 AD, during the rule of Constantine the Great, the wooden arches of the bridge were restored.
+This would, however, be a temporary measure as two centuries later, in AD 328, during the rule of Constantine the Great, the wooden arches of the bridge were restored.